xaionaro-go/echox/website/content/middleware/body-dump.md

   weight = 4
 +++

 Body dump middleware captures the request and response payload and calls the registered handler.
 Generally used for debugging/logging purpose.
-Avoid using it if your request/response payload is huge e.g. file upload/download but if you still need to, add exception for your endpoints in the skipper function.
+Avoid using it if your request/response payload is huge e.g. file upload/download, but if you still need to, add an exception for your endpoints in the skipper function.

 *Usage*